wgc-hackathon/reefer-raker-dhtml/README.md

 3. Start coding!
 Each of the issues will tell you what you need to do with a list of steps that it is best to follow in order.
 There are also some tips and hints to get started.

+4. To get the best out of this exercise you should try it in order.
+Start with page 1, then page 2 and so on.
+Also within each page try the tasks in order.
+You will find that each task follows on from the previous one and they get progressively more difficult.

+# What do I need to know?

+Ideally to work on this project you would need to know a bit of HTML, CSS and JavaScript.You don't have to be an expert.

+# What if I don't know HTML, CSS and JavaScript but I still want to give it a go?

+Go for it!
+Don't be afraid.
+There are plenty of websites with tutorials for free to get you started.
+A few of note:

+1. [W3 Schools](https://www.w3schools.com/html/default.asp) - This is a great site for beginners.
+Also a good place to find references
+2. [Mozilla Developers](https://developer.mozilla.org/en-US/) - Lots of information.
+Can take you from beginner through to advanced.
+A wealth of information
+3. [Learn HTML](https://www.learn-html.org/) - Some great interactive exercises for beginners
+4. [HTML for Beginners](https://html.com/) - A great introduction with some history
+5. [CSS Tricks](https://css-tricks.com/) - Lots of great tips, tricks and articles on CSS
+6.